mehulagg/gitlab/doc/administration/pages/index.md

 ### Failed to connect to the internal GitLab API

-If you have enabled [API-based configuration](#gitlab-api-based-configuration) and see the following error:
+If you see the following error:

 ```plaintext
 ERRO[0010] Failed to connect to the internal GitLab API after 0.50s  error="failed to connect to internal Pages API: HTTP status: 401"